YanjieZe/visionLocalization/README.md

 # Ⅰ Use method

-## 1 use web cam for detection
+## 1 use mindvision cam for detection
-old version
-> python detection.py --mode webcam

-new version
 > py detect.py --weights best.pt  --source 0 --view-img

 ## 2 Collect frame as the raw dataset, using mindvision camera